 Metal Engraving and Marking with Fiber Laser Machines

-For almost any metals you want to mark, fiber laser machines provide readable marks quickly and efficiently.
-They’re ideal for engraving all types of hard or soft metal surfaces.
+For almost any metals, fiber laser machines provide readable marks quickly and efficiently.
+They’re ideal for engraving all types of metal surfaces.
 Examples include aluminum, anodized aluminum, steel, stainless steel, magnesium, lead, and zinc.

 Fiber laser machines are low maintenance, use no consumables, and create high-contrast marks.
 You can use them to permanently mark data matrix codes, QR codes, serial numbers, barcodes, logos, and more.